symfony/symfony-docs/bundles/configuration.rst

 XML has a very useful feature called `XML schema`_.
-This allows you to describe all possible elements and attributes and their values in an XML Schema Definition (an xsd file).
+This allows you to describe all possible elements and attributes and their values in an XML Schema Definition (an XSD file).
 This XSD file is used by IDEs for auto completion and it is used by the Config component to validate the elements.

 In order to use the schema, the XML configuration file must provide an